AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/json-schema.md

 <InlineAlert variant="warning" slots="text"/>

 The `JsonSchema` source uses a different capitalization scheme than other handlers.
-Using `jsonSchema` will result in an error.
+Using the camel case `jsonSchema` will result in an error.

 ```json
 {